Keyboard shortcuts

 cargo install --git https://gitlab.com/spade-lang/swim

-• Install some additional tools that Swim needs with
+• Install some additional tools1 that Swim needs with:

 swim install-tools